-Obligations Percentage: -1.7% pa The real return required on the Scheme's total assets to meet the Scheme's expected future member benefit payments and associated expenses.
-Buffer Percentage: -0.1% pa The real return required on the Scheme's total assets to meet the Scheme's expected future member benefit payments, associated expenses and a payment to the Guarantor in 2033.
+Obligations -1.7% pa The real return required on the Scheme's total assets to meet the Percentage: Scheme's expected future member benefit payments and associated expenses.
+Buffer -0.1% pa The real return required on the Scheme's total assets to meet the Percentage: Scheme's expected future member benefit payments, associated expenses and a payment to the Guarantor in 2033.

-\The value of the payment to the Guarantor as at 31 March 2021 was £1,874 million.
+^{}The value of the payment to the Guarantor as at 31 March 2021 was £1,874 million.
 This payment is equal to the Guarantor's share of the Scheme surplus when the coal industry was privatised, less the parts of that surplus already released to the Guarantor up to April 2015, accumulated with investment returns to 31 March 2015, and CPI inflation thereafter.

 The required rates of return determined at the 2021 review were notably lower than those calculated at the previous review as at 31 March 2018 (when the Obligations and Buffer Percentages were -0.1% pa and 1.2% pa, respectively).
 The reductions mainly reflect favourable investment performance between 31 March 2018 and 31 March 2021.
-As the Buffer Percentage fell below 1% a year, a consultation between the Guarantor and the Trustees has been triggered.
+As the Buffer Percentage fell below 1% a year, a consultation between the Guarantor and the Trustees was triggered.
+The consultation process concluded that no further action was required, with the Trustee satisfied that the assets of the Scheme are sufficient (but not materially more so) to meet future benefit payments and maintain a buffer up to 31 March 2033.